themeix/justinsola.github.com/index.markdown

 5. Assessing how gun ownership affects neighborhood socialization

 In my research I use preregistered experiments (forced-choice conjoint and vignette), longitudinal designs (smartphone-centric surveys), semi-structured interviews, participant observation, and occasionally common sense.
 My goal is develop research that is rigorous and grounded.
-I hope that research is a good foundation as we build towards justice, equality, and safety.
+I hope that research serves as a foundation as we build towards justice, equality, and safety.